-iii.
+306 14 iii.
 Expenditure on Children's Education (EDEXP)

 With the support of MFIs, most clients the world over spend a lot more on their children's education.
-This comes in two ways.
-Either, clients make additional expenditure on children 19 who are already in school, or clients enrolled more children in school due to increased income.
-Significant variables positively related to this are total monthly income, membership duration, gender of household head, and household size.
+This comes 307 308 in two ways.
+Either, clients make additional expenditure on children 19 who are already in school, or clients 309 enrolled more children in school due to increased income.
+Significant variables positively related to this are total 310 monthly income, membership duration, gender of household head, and household size.
 Pre-SAT loan and clients' age are also significant but negatively related.
-Central to this paper, our results show that the odds ratio for membership duration (SATDUR) is 2.43; this suggests that 'old clients' are 2.43 times more likely to spend on their childrens' education than 'new clients'.
-This is similar to what Maldonado and Gonzales-Vega (2008) found in Bolivia.
-Also, the odds ratio of household head is 3.07 and statistically significant.
-It suggests that female household heads are 3.07 times more likely to spend on their children's education than their male counterparts.
+Central to this paper, our results show that the odds ratio for 311 membership duration (SATDUR) is 2.43; this suggests that 'old clients' are 2.43 times more likely to spend on 312 their childrens' education than 'new clients'.
+(2008) found in Bolivia.
+Also, the odds ratio of household head is 313 3.07 and statistically significant.
+It suggests that female household heads are 3.07 times more likely to spend on 314 their children's education than their male counterparts.
+315

-iv.
+316 15 iv.
 Food Consumption (FDEXP)

 Table 6 shows the result of the log it regression with food purchases as the dependent variable.
-From the table, years of relationship with SAT or membership duration (SATDUR), sex of the head of household (SEXHH), and the size of client's household (HSIZE) have a positive relationship with FDEXP.
-They are also statistically significant.
-SATDUR is related to FDEXP by 1.53 times, which means that 'old clients' are 1.53 times more likely than 'new clients' to purchase food.
-This suggests that 'old clients' appear to have received greater impact than 'new clients'.
+From the table, 317 years of relationship with SAT or membership duration (SATDUR), sex of the head of household (SEXHH), 318 and the size of client's household (HSIZE) have a positive relationship with FDEXP.
+They are also statistically 319 significant.
+SATDUR is related to FDEXP by 1.53 times, which means that 'old clients' are 1.53 times more 320 321 likely than 'new clients' to purchase food.
+This suggests that 'old clients' appear to have received greater impact 322 than 'new clients'.
 The odds ratio for SEXHH is 2.22, suggesting that female household heads are 2.22 times more likely to spend on food than male household heads.
-This is consistent with other microfinance findings such as in Pitt et al., (2006) for Bangladesh.
-The odds ratio for household size is 1.29; thus, the size of the clients' household is suggested to determine expenditure on food.
-The result suggests that large families of eight members, for example, are 1.29 times more likely to spend more on food than a family of, say, five members.
+This is consistent with other microfinance findings 323 such as in Pitt et al., (2006) for Bangladesh.
+The odds ratio for household size is 1.29; thus, the size of the 324 clients' household is suggested to determine expenditure on food.
+The result suggests that large families of eight 325 members, for example, are 1.29 times more likely to spend more on food than a family of, say, five members.
+326 In contrast, the years of schooling or education, the average loan size of clients, and the age of a client, are 327 not statistically significant.
+The number of years of schooling (RESEDU) is positively related (1.002 times) to 328 FDEXP; however, it is not significant.
+The survey results suggest that a female client who is also the head of 329 the household, and had participated in the programme for more than three years, is better placed to increase 330 the household's food consumption than her colleague who had participated in the programme for less than three 331 332 vears.